-If you would like to contact me directly, please do so via email or sign up for an online office hour slot (in iCollege via WebEx).
+If you would like to contact me directly, please do so via email (asladky1@gsu.edu).
 You may have questions or just want to chat about class-I encourage both!
 I typically check my email throughout the day on weekdays.
 This means I may not receive an email you send on Friday night until Monday-plan accordingly.
 Additionally, while you may have a personal email account that you prefer to use, I will only send and respond to emails in your GSU student email account, per university policy.
 All correspondence, therefore, will come to yourcampusid@student.gsu.edu.
 Please check this account regularly as communication may be sent to this address.